How to Wear a Collar Bar

 Collar Bars

 As aforementioned, collar bars involve a simple bar with screw ends that insert into either side of the collar.
-They require the shirt to come with special holes that allow the collar bar to insert easily.
-Unfortunately, these shirts are becoming harder and harder to find and will often require custom tailoring.
+They require the shirt to have unique holes that allow the collar bar to be inserted easily.
+Unfortunately, these shirts are becoming harder and harder to find and often require custom tailoring.

 Collar Pins